rliu6915/ToyProjects/README.md

 # ToyProjects - University of Helsinki - Full Stack Open
-Here is my demonstration of toy projects using Javascript
+Here's my demonstration of toy projects from full stack open at University of Helsinki

 ### About the course